-A minimum of 5 AOS students are required to be accepted for it to run.
+A minimum of 5 AOS-Animation and/or 5 AOS-UX students are required to be accepted for it to run.
 If the minimum number is not met, affected students can choose a BFA option instead, or reapply for their desired AOS program the following year.